mclanea92/CodeGenerator/README.md

 ## Github URL
 https://github.com/mclanea92/CodeGenerator

+## Contact/Questions
+If you have any questions about this project, please feel free to contact me at mclanea92@gmail.com

 ## Screenshots
 This image below shows the arrays made with all the characters broken up into 4 variables in arrays.